 The MPH in Applied Biostatistics is more applied, does not require the Statistical Theory sequence BIOS 6631 and BIOS 6632, and is balanced between general public health courses and biostatistics courses.

-Does the MS program have any specialized degrees or emphasis?
+Does the MS program have any specialized degrees or minors?

-Yes, there is an MS Emphasis in Data Science Analytics and MS Emphasis in Statistical Genomics and Genetics available now.
+Yes, there is an MS Minor in Data Science Analytics and MS Minor in Statistical Genomics and Genetics available now.
 There is a lot of activity in this area in the department with several faculty members, as well as a Working Group.
 In addition, the Anschutz Medical Campus has a new Center and Division for Biomedical Informatics and Personalized Medicine.
-The emphasis involves several electives and a thesis or research paper in this area.
+The minor involves several electives and a thesis or research paper in this area.

 Questions about the application process